SatoriNetwork/Neuron/README.md

 0. fork and clone this repo
 1. download, install, and run docker
 2. you can mount your local code with this command:
-    - `docker run --rm -it --name satorinode -p 24601:24601 -v c:\repos\Satori\Node:/SatoriNode --env SATORI_RUN_MODE=prod satorinet/satorinode:v1 ./start.sh`
+    - `docker run --rm -it --name satorineuron -p 24601:24601 -v c:\repos\Satori\Node:/SatoriNeuron --env SATORI_RUN_MODE=prod satorinet/satorineuron:v1 ./start.sh`
     - notice `c:\repos\Satori\Node` should be your local path to this repository
     - notice `--env SATORI_RUN_MODE=prod` indicates that it'll talk to the official servers at satorinet.io
     - while  `--env SATORI_RUN_MODE=dockerdev` indicates that it'll talk to locally running servers which we will opensource eventually.